Alcohol use involves drinking beer, wine, or hard liquor.

 Beer consumption; Wine consumption; Hard liquor consumption; Safe drinking

 National Institute on Alcohol Abuse and Alcoholism.
-Alcohol and health.
-Available at: http://www.niaaa.nih.gov/alcohol-health.
-Accessed on February 24, 2014.
+Alcohol and health. www.niaaa.nih.gov/alcohol-health.
+Accessed on March 30, 2015.

 U.S. Preventive Services Task Force.
 Screening and behavioral counseling interventions in primary care to reduce alcohol misuse: recommendation statement.
-Available at: http://www.uspreventiveservicestaskforce.org/uspstf12/alcmisuse/alcmisuserfinalrs.htm.
-Accessed on February 24, 2014.
+Released May 2013. www.uspreventiveservicestaskforce.org/uspstf12/alcmisuse/alcmisuserfinalrs.htm.
+Accessed on March 30, 2015.